zentree/zentree.github.io/_posts/2024-04-12-transforming-crop-breeding-with-trait-extraction-from-drone-imagery.md

     - breeding
 ---

-Quick popsci explanation of drone use in breeding: <https://www.seedworld.com/us/2024/02/13/transforming-crop-breeding-with-trait-extraction-from-drone-imagery/>
+Quick popsci explanation of [drone use in breeding](https://www.seedworld.com/us/2024/02/13/transforming-crop-breeding-with-trait-extraction-from-drone-imagery/).